JoshOrndorff/recipes/src/testing/common.md

 # Common Tests

-To verify that our module code behaves as expected, it is necessary to check a few conditions with unit tests.
+To verify that our pallet code behaves as expected, it is necessary to check a few conditions with unit tests.
 Intuitively, the order of the testing may resemble the structure of runtime method development.
 1. Within each runtime method, declarative checks are made prior to any state change.
 These checks ensure that any required conditions are met before all changes occur; need to ensure that [panics panic](#panicspanic).
 2. Next, verify that the [expected storage changes occurred](#storage).
 3. Finally, check that the [expected events were emitted](#events) with correct values.